uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/questions.md

 >Identifying and  uncovering  these unknown risks early  can help us -the team-  prepare in advance, either to prevent them or to respond effectively if they occur.

-  1. Brainstorming- What if Analysis:
+  ##1 Brainstorming- What if Analysis:
-     **The scope of the project is to develop a mobile application aimed at improving the connection between  students and recruiters.
+     >The scope of the project is to develop a mobile application aimed at improving the connection between  students and recruiters.

-     A. Technical Performance
+     ###A. Technical Performance
      -  What if user profiles are not properly recommended by the algorithm?
      - What if the algorithm exhibits bias?
      - What if the app doesn't scale well under high user load?